List of populated places in Jiribam district

 The Jiribam district of Manipur state in India is divided into 2 sub-divisions called circles.
 At the time of the 2011 Census of India, the area was a part of the Imphal East district: the Jiribam district was created in 2016.

 Subdivisions

-The district is sub-divided into two circles:
+The district is sub-divided into two subdivisions (which are often referred to as "circles" for historical reasons):